Chapter 5

 “Yes.
 A lion.
 Something terrible.”

-And there had been sounds in the night.
+And there had been sounds one night.

 Cries such as a helpless victim made when trapped by a predator and used as a plaything before death.